aberlanas/SMX-SOX/Unit02-Software-and-Updates/Unit02-Task-02-SimpleScan.md

 https://stackoverflow.com/questions/32354861/how-to-find-the-default-browser-via-the-registry-on-windows-10

-Code a PowerShell Script that performos the next checks:
+Code a PowerShell Script that performs the next checks:

 - if Firefox is not the default browser displays a message.
 ```PowerShell